Qitmeer/qitmeer-docker-test/README.md

-# <font color=Chocolate size=6>Nox-DAG</font>
+# <font color=Chocolate size=6>Qitmeer-docker</font>

 ## Abstract
-Introduce how to quickly establish the Nox-DAG Network
+Introduce how to quickly establish the Qitmeer Network

 ---

-## What is Nox-DAG?
+## What is Qitmeer-docker?
-Nox-DAG is a DAG network based on Nox project.
+Qitmeer-docker is a DAG network based on Qitmeer project.
 So it's very powerful, and you can even connect your own mining program to it for mining, or you can connect your wallet application to it for transfer transactions.

 ---